codemis/Struts-PHP-Templating-Engine/readme.md

 Page Specific
 -------------

   There are two ways to set layout specific tags.
-The first is setting it in the settings/site.yaml file.
+The first is setting it in the settings/site.yml file.
 Under the specific page, just add the variable and its value.
-For example,  to set a variable named my_title on the page at http://localhost/example-directory/example.html,  got to the site.yaml file and find or create a sett for the page that looks like this:
+For example,  to set a variable named **my_title** on the page at **http://localhost/example-directory/example.html**,  got to the site.yml file and find or create a setting for the page that looks like this:

     'example-directory/example':
         title: 'Page Title'